 Many people believe in the concept of unconditional love.
-As a concept, love is noun in this case.
-But as soon as you have to do something as a result of that concept, things get complicated.
+As a concept, love is a noun in this case.
+But as soon as you consider what to do as a result of that concept, things get complicated.

 Is love something you can really do without condition?
 For example, how do you love someone who takes advantage of you or mistreats you or is just plain mean to you?
 Can you love someone you’ve never met?

 A friend and I were talking about this the other day.
 I mentioned a few situations I’m aware of where a person has a toxic relationship with a family member and chooses to stay away from that family member despite “loving” them.

 My friend seemed to suggest this isn’t possible.
 Or maybe she was just wondering how it’s possible.
 How can you say you love a person you don’t have much contact with?
 In other words, how can you love someone without doing anything?

 I was on the other end of this, wondering about the value of a relationship with someone who loves you but doesn’t like you.

 It’s interesting that whenever I look into what people mean by unconditional love, I almost always come up with ideas about committed relationships.

 We have the hardest time loving people we’re bound to because of someone else’s commitment.
 They’re in our lives for reasons we basically had no part in, and we usually feel obligated to love them even though we didn’t choose them.
 Ideally, we like our family members and get along with them, but what happens when we don’t?
 How do we love these people then?